JoelBender/bacpypes/doc/source/samples/sample002.rst

 When an instance of the :class:`app.Application` receives a request it attempts to look up a function based on the message.
 So when a WhoIsRequest APDU is received, there should be a do_WhoIsRequest function.
+In fact, :class:`services.device.WhoIsIAmServices` provides this function.
+For the sake of this sample, we will override it so we can count requests.

 The beginning is going to be standard boiler plate function header::